PART 1 CHURCH TEACHINGS

 - You are redeemed and forgiven.

-In Christ, through our belief in Him, we are in a permanent and continuous state of redemption (the setting us free from the slave market of sin; to no longer be prisoners; on release of the payment of a ransom), and the forgiveness (to bid go away or depart; the taking away of; has lost from God’s mind) of sins, into which we are brought and in which we live.
+In Christ, through our belief in Him, we’re in a permanent and continuous state of redemption (the setting us free from the slave market of sin; on the release of the payment of a ransom), and the forgiveness (the taking away of; having been lost from God’s mind) of sins.

 Colossians 1:14 In whom we have redemption through his blood, even the forgiveness of sins